 - Objects of the trust are not charitable

-- Some objects exist for the benefit of the settler or trustees or their relatives
+- Some matter exists only for the benefiting the settler or trustees or their relatives thereof,

 - The trust is created for the benefit of any specific religious community or caste or individual and not for the public at large.

 4. What is the difference between 12A and 80G?

 Under Sec 12A, NGO can avail income tax exemption by getting itself registered and complying with certain other formalities and Under Sec 80G, Donee will get the benefit of tax exemption of amount given as a donation.